FreedomBen/screen-for-OSX/README.md

 *Note: This requires developer tools to be installed in order to build successfully*

-The following commands will download, build and install screen into `/usr/local/bin/screen`.  *This does not replace the default `screen` in `/usr/bin/`*.
-Make sure to read the section on "Post installation" below.
+The following commands will download, build, and install `screen` into `/usr/local/bin/screen`.  *Note that this does not replace the default `screen` which is located in `/usr/bin/`*.
+Make sure to read the section on "Post installation" below in order to use the newly installed screen instead of the old one.

 Separate steps: